 The performance of key executives is reviewed regularly by reference to ongoing performance of the company and its investments.
-The Board has formed a Remuneration Committee comprising John Byrne, Malcolm Jacques and Jeffry Myers who will perform this review.
-During the period, the Remuneration Committee met once in respect of the grant of options and shares to directors and senior management, as well as once after the end of the period.
+The Board's Remuneration Committee during the period comprised Peter Littlewood, Malcolm Jacques and Jeffry Myers who perform this review.
+During the period, the Remuneration Committee met for informal discussions with management around remuneration on a regular basis and met formally once in respect of remuneration for senior management as well as once after the period in respect of grant of options and shares to directors and senior management.
 This is considered appropriate given the size of the Company.